san-zrl/chess_openings/README.md

 King\'s Pawn Game dominates.
 In addition, we see rare and aggrassive openings such as Scandinavian, Van\'t Kruijs, Hungarian and Kadas.
-These openings aim to outsmart the opponent quickly or luring him into a trap, and can thus hardly be seen on tournament level.
+These openings aim to outsmart the opponent quickly or luring him into a trap and can thus hardly be seen on tournament level.
 As we move on to intermediate players, the Sicilian Defense begins to dominate and keeps doing so in the higher layers.
 The King\'s Pawn Game is on a decline.
-Intemediate players apparently pick more sophisticated openings and we can see the rise of the Queen\'s Pawn Game and the French Defense.
+Intermediate players apparently pick more sophisticated openings and we can see the rise of the Queen\'s Pawn Game and the French Defense.
 In the intermediate level this evolution continues.
 The King\'s Pawn Game has completely disappeared from the top-10 list